TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _rendertype:
     -   *RenderType*

-        RenderType is a setting in TYPO3 that defines the rendering mode of fields and content elements when displayed in the FormEngine.
+        RenderType is a TCA setting in TYPO3 that defines the rendering mode of fields and content elements when displayed in the FormEngine.

     ..  _repository: